SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-09-moderna-monkey-trial.md

 what's on TV.
 That would be about as productive as anything else.
 But&hellip; here at Chez Weekend, we like to dig.
 So let's dig.

-There were 4 treatment animals who got 2 ordinary Moderna shots and the Omicron booster, and 4 control animals who got 3 ordinary Moderna shots.
+There were 4 treatment animals who got 2 ordinary Moderna shots plus the Omicron booster, and 4 control animals who got 3 ordinary Moderna shots.
 That means there are only 25 possible outcomes, if you're measuring who got COVID-19 and who did not: 0-4 in the control arm, and 0-4 in the treatment arm.  (__NB:__ This is _not_ what the paper is